Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What does cross-functionality mean in a Scrum Team?

-- [ ] Each Developer who has a special skill and works with all Scrum Teams of the organization is cross-functional
+- [ ] Each Developer who has a special skill and works with all Scrum Teams of the organization is cross-functional.
-- [ ] The Development Team should collaborate with all other functional departments of the organization
+- [ ] The Development Team should collaborate with all other functional departments of the organization.
-- [x] The Development Team should have all required skills to create potentially releasable Increments without any dependency to others outside the team
+- [x] The Development Team should have all required skills to create potentially releasable Increments without any dependency to others outside the team.
-- [ ] Each Development Team member should have all required skills to create potentially releasable Increments without any dependency to others outside the team
+- [ ] Each Development Team member should have all required skills to create potentially releasable Increments without any dependency to others outside the team.

 _[⬆ Back to Top](#table-of-contents)_